 During the year, transfers are used to move revenues from the fund with collection authorization to the Debt Service fund, as debt service principal and interest payments become due.
+Transfers were also made to fund current and future projects.

 D. Long-term Debt